Michael Medved: Talk radio and political commentary

 Medved writes a regular column for USA Today and is a member of the Board of Contributors for USA Todays Forum Page, part of the newspaper's Opinion section.
 He writes occasional op-ed pieces for The Wall Street Journal and blogged daily at Townhall.
 He also wrote the 1992 book Hollywood vs. America, a condemnation of violence in cinema.

 Medved reportedly rearranged his schedule in 1993 to "devote time to a run for Congress".

-In October 2007, Medved drew fire from critics after publishing a controversial column about the history of slavery in the United States, in which he wrote, "No, it's not true that the 'peculiar institution' featured kind-hearted, paternalistic masters and happy, dancing field-hands, any more than it's true that America displayed unparalleled barbarity or enjoyed disproportionate benefit from kidnapping and exploiting innocent Africans."
+In October 2007, Medved published a controversial column about the history of slavery in the United States, in which he wrote, "No, it's not true that the 'peculiar institution' featured kind-hearted, paternalistic masters and happy, dancing field-hands, any more than it's true that America displayed unparalleled barbarity or enjoyed disproportionate benefit from kidnapping and exploiting innocent Africans."

 Medved has argued that American Jewish voters do not necessarily embrace candidates based on their support for the state of Israel as much as they passionately oppose candidates based on their identification with Christianity, especially the Christian Right.
 He has also said that the Orthodox community, which he says is less than 10% of the U.S. Jewish population, "gives nearly as disproportionate support to Republicans as their Reform, Conservative, and secular Jewish neighbors give to Democrats" and that this is because "The Orthodox feel no instinctive horror at political alliances with others who make faith the center of their lives".

 Medved criticized Donald Trump's 2016 presidential campaign, taking a Never Trump stance.
 He continued to criticize Trump after the election.
+Medved endorsed Democratic presidential nominee Kamala Harris in the 2024 presidential election.

 In 2024, when Trump was elected to a second term, Medved said, "Trump understood far better than anybody on the other side did that the American people were angry, that they were in a bad mood", adding, "They wanted change."
 He also said that issues like immigration and the economy were also deciding factors in Trump's reelection.